LukaLomtadze/AUTH_SYSTEM/README.md

 --------------------------------------------------------------------

-## What to do
+## What to Do
-All you need to is to create mongoDB database get connection string.
-In the root of your backend folder create .env file copy and paste all the envirometal variables from up above in that env file.
+1.Create a MongoDB database and copy your connection string.

+2.In the root of your backend folder, create a .env file.

+3.Copy the environment variables listed below into the .env file.

+4.Replace MONGO_URI with your MongoDB connection string.

-Change MONGO_URI to connection string you grabbed from mongoDB.
-Set your email and gmail app password in the envirometal variables and your are all set
+5.Set your Gmail email and Gmail app password in the environment variables.

+6.Once that’s done, your backend is ready to run!

 --------------------------------------------------------------------